tlezotte/domain-info/README.md

-## Prep Server for Deployment
+## Prep for Deployment

-### Install Dependencies
+### Install Software

-Use make to install all macOS dependencies. `_software` installs the software listed below.
+Use `make` to install all macOS system software.
+Installs the software listed below.

 ```
 brew install make